 • Hearing about helpful new perspectives from others

+If you have problems after a traumatic event that last more than a few weeks, you may need professional help.
 Peer support groups can be an important part of dealing with PTSD, but they are not a substitute for effective treatment for PTSD.
-If you have problems after a trauma that last more than a short time, you may need professional help.

 How can I find a peer support group?

-Here are some ideas to help you find a peer support group that can help you deal with PTSD or a traumatic experience:
+Here are some ideas to help you find a peer support group:

 • Do an online search for "PTSD support groups" or for a group that relates to the specific trauma you experienced, like "disaster support groups."

-Are there resources specific to Veterans and their families?
+Are there peer support resources specific to Veterans and their families?

 • If you feel that you or a Veteran you care about is in crisis or emotionally distressed, contact the Veterans Crisis Line: dial 988 then press 1.
 You can also text 838255 or open a live, online chat on the Veterans Crisis LineLink will take you outside the VA website.
 VA is not responsible for the content of the linked site. website.